Eastern Outdoor Experiences

 Catskill Backpacking for Beginners

 Catskill beginner backpack with instruction.
 Meals and group gear included.
-Upcoming workshops: Our Catskill Backpacking experience is …Read more »
+Upcoming workshops: Check back for 2025 Schedule …Read more »

 • Wilderness First Aid Instruction